Employee Volunteer Guide

 - Company social media accounts

-Corporate philanthropy software also can track and measure all of your workplace volunteering data like the amount of employees who participate, hours contributed, amount of paid time off given and more!
-Learn more about this software:
+Corporate philanthropy software can also track and measure all of your workplace volunteering data like the amount of employees who participate, hours contributed, amount of paid time off given and more!
+Learn more about this software here.

 Creating and managing an employee volunteer program is difficult, but far from impossible.
 With these tips, you’re well on your way to making your company—and the world—a better place.
 Ready to get on board and make employee volunteer programs a breeze to manage?
 Learn how CyberGrants’ integrated, cloud-based corporate philanthropy platform can work for you.